Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Numerical phase-space trajectories and torsion bounce

 includes a canonical scalar with the softening exponential potential, a perfect fluid with barotropic index $\gamma_m$, and a small shear contribution $\rho_\sigma \propto a^{-6}$.
 Torsion enters through the stiff $a^{-6}$ correction $\rho_s$ in Eq.~\eqref{eq:EC-Friedmann}.
 For reference I define a critical density $\rho_{\rm b}$ as the maximum total density reached at the bounce,

 which equals $\rho_s(t_{\rm b})$ for $k=0$ by Eq.~\eqref{eq:EC-Friedmann}.
 In this $(a,H,\phi,\dot{\phi})$ description the EC equations are regular at $H=0$, and the bounce is characterized simply by

 matching the usual conditions for a nonsingular bounce in GR-like cosmologies \cite{Ijjas2018Bouncing}.
-The dynamical-systems formulation in normalized variables is used to describe how trajectories approach and exit the high-density regime, while the turning point $H=0$ itself is resolved in cosmic time.
-In practice, the expand--contract--bounce episode is described by patching these two viewpoints together rather than by a single closed orbit in $(x,y,z,\Sigma,\Omega_k,\Omega_s)$.
+The normalized dynamical-system variables are used to describe how trajectories approach and exit the high-density regime.
+Each turning point $H=0$ is then resolved in cosmic time.
+In practice, I use normalized variables for branch-wise stability and integrate the unnormalized cosmic-time system through the $H=0$ crossings, both in the $k=0$ bounce benchmark of Fig.~\ref{fig:bounce_results} and in the $k=+1$ cyclic trajectory of Fig.~\ref{fig:ecem_cycle}.

-For the trajectory in Fig.~\ref{fig:bounce_results}, the initial data are chosen on the contracting branch ($H<0$) with small shear and vanishing curvature.
+For the trajectory in Fig.~\ref{fig:bounce_results}, the initial data are chosen on the contracting branch ($H<0$) with small shear and spatially flat curvature ($k=0$).
+This benchmark run keeps $k=0$ throughout.
+Because $\Omega_k=0$ is an invariant manifold of the normalized system ($\Omega_k' = 2q\,\Omega_k$), this flat benchmark cannot recollapse; expansion-to-contraction turnaround is shown separately in the closed ($k=+1$) trajectory of Fig.~\ref{fig:ecem_cycle}.
 The solution contracts until the total density approaches $\rho_b$ at a finite scale factor $a_{\rm b}$, at which point $H(t)$ changes sign while $a(t)$ stays nonzero, realizing a smooth torsion-regularized bounce.

 Figure~\ref{fig:bounce_results} shows a representative evolution.
 Panel~(a) summarizes the background across the bounce: the upper panels show $a(t)$ and $H(t)$, and the lower panels show the total density $\rho(t)$ relative to $\rho_{\rm b}$ and the equation-of-state parameters $w_{\rm tot}$ and $w_{\rm eff}$.
 Here $w_{\rm tot} \equiv p_{\rm tot}/\rho_{\rm tot}$, and away from the exact bounce point where $H=0$ I define